cmoesgaard/curl/docs/NEW-PROTOCOL.md

 question about it but the syntax doesn't have to be a published RFC.
 It could be enough if it is already in use by other implementations.

-If you make up the syntax just in order to be able to propose it to curl, then you are in a bad place.
+If you make up the syntax just in order to be able to propose it to carl, then you are in a bad place.
 URLs are designed and defined for interoperability.
 There should at least be a good chance that other clients and servers can be implemented supporting the same URL syntax and work the same or similar way.